Aber-s-practice/upload/README.md

 # upload

 This is the Image host Web site program built using Sanic.
-It stores the picture to the specified git library (like [AberSheeran/image](https://github.com/AberSheeran/image))
+It stores the picture to the specified git repository (like [AberSheeran/image](https://github.com/AberSheeran/image))

 ## How to use